 How to clean a granite sink

 Gently scrub areas of dirt or grime.
 Rinse away all soap residue with warm water.
 Dry with a soft microfibre towel or soft cloth.
-Apply a few teaspoons of olive oil to a dry cloth or rag and rub all over the sink, leave to sit for one minute.
+Apply a few teaspoons of olive oil to a dry cloth and rub all over the sink, leave to sit for one minute.
 Wipe excess oil away with a clean cloth and buff.
 The granite should now be shiny and not feel greasy as you wipe your finger over it.

 How to clean a glass sink

 Glass sinks have become more popular in recent years and their upkeep is not dissimilar from your drinking glasses or windows.
 Clean glasses sinks with a mixture of washing-up liquid and warm water, using a sponge scourer to tackle any soap scum.

 To make it shine, rinse well then spray with vinegar and polish dry with a microfibre cloth or paper towels.

 The best way to clean taps is by using an old toothbrush and bicarbonate of soda.
 Dampen the brush with water and sprinkle the bicarb directly onto the bristles.
 Scrub back and forth over problem areas.